 Canadian Historical Association, Clio Award, Atlantic History (2018)

 Canadian Historical Association, Best Book in Canadian History (shortlist, 2018)

 North American Society for Oceanic History, John Lyman Book Award, Canadian Maritime History (2018)

 My current book project investigates the ways in which Canada shaped the American Revolution and the creation of the United States.
 In North of America: Revolution, British Provinces, and Creating the United States, 1774-1815 (under contract, Yale University Press) I argue that America is the product of those provinces that refused to be subsumed by the Revolutionary experiment.
 Concerns about Quebec and Nova Scotia during the Revolutionary War influenced not just the decision to fight but also the process of declaring independence; the creation of new provinces (New Brunswick in 1785, Upper and Lower Canada in 1791) and states (Vermont in 1791) was an entangled endeavour that pushed and pulled settlers across porous and fluid borders; Indigenous nations continued moving through and living on their ancient homelands that straddled territory claimed by Britain and the United States; Westward exploration, especially that of Lewis and Clark, was inspired by the Canadian Northwest Company; and, finally, the many different conflicts of 1812 helped created a unified American identity because Canadians began to see themselves as a people apart, and thus offered a useful foil.
 Understanding the Revolutionary era and the founding of America requires a fuller North American perspective.

-When not doing things academic, I enjoy riding my bike, making music with my band, and spending time with my wife, son, and dog.
+When not doing things academic, I enjoy riding my bike and spending time with my wife, kids, and dog.